nesl/nlp_adversarial_examples/README.md

 python compute_dist_mat.py

 ```
 8) Now, we are ready to try some attacks !
-You can do so by running the `AttackDemo.ipynb` jupyter notebook !
+You can do so by running the `IMDB_AttackDemo.ipynb` jupyter notebook !